robofar/robofar/README.md

 - 👋 Hi, I’m @robofar
-- 👀 I’m interested in 3D computer vision, with a focus on reality mapping, digital twins, and SLAM.
+- 👀 I’m interested in 3D Computer Vision, with a focus on 3D SLAM and 3D Reconstruction.
 - 🌱 My current focus areas include:
   - Classical, neural and 3R SLAM
   - Neural simulation and synthetic data